top of page

 Important:

-• Ability to attend at least 11 of 14 Saturday sessions in person (necessary for certification)
+• Attend at least 11 of 14 Saturday sessions in person (necessary for certification).

-• Ability to commit to at least 2 hours of independent study during the week to embed learnings
+• Commit to at least 2 hours of independent study during the week to embed learnings.

 Desirable: